odil-T/Employee-Salaries-Data-Analysis/README.md

 `all_queries.sql` file contains the SQL statements that can query the dataset for data analysis.

-`electric_vehicle_dashboard.pbix` file stores the visualizations built using Power BI.
+`employee_salaries_dashboard.pbix` file stores the visualizations built using Power BI.

 ### Questions Answered